TheKye/EcoMods/ColoredVehicles-EM/README.md

 This Does NOT Use the EM Resolvers at this time, so to adjust the recipes you will need to do it in this Project and build yourself

+You can find information on all items In EM Artistry [Here](https://docs.elixrmods.com/Page/2/ElixrModsEMArtistry)

 # Credits

 Original Credits goto Zangdar for the Creation of the Original Mod [Colored Vehicles](https://eco.mod.io/colored-vehicles) and a thank you for allowing me to make this modified version